THINGS YOU SHOULD KNOW ABOUT JUSTIN

 Justin helps clients tell their Story by producing media products.
 He prioritizes project goals and content over budgets.

 Justin takes pride in being crafty, creative and detail-oriented.
-Depending on the needs of each client and project, he likes keeping things simple as much as he likes to think outside of the box.
+Depending on the needs of each client and project, he likes keeping things simple, just like he enjoys thinking outside of the box.

 Justin relishes in building teams and delivering products exceeding their financial budgets.
-He's typically described as an affable and agreeable leader who engages his collaborators and culls the best from those from around him.
+He's typically described as an affable and agreeable person, one who likes to collaborate and cull the best from those from around him.

-THINGS YOU PROBABLY DON'T REALLY NEED TO KNOW ABOUT JUSTIN
+THINGS YOU DON'T REALLY NEED TO KNOW ABOUT JUSTIN

-As a Los Angeles-based filmmaker, Justin served as a fellow at the American Film Institute, where he wrote and directed "Chocolate Girls."
+As a filmmaker, Justin served as a fellow at the American Film Institute, where he wrote and directed "Chocolate Girls."

 As a documentarian, Justin specialized as camera operator and collaborated with distinguished storytellers, including PBS Frontline.